Foothill High School (Palo Cedro, California)

 Foothill High School is a 4-year public high school in the Shasta Union High School District in California, serving grades 9–12.
 It serves a wide area from northeastern portions of Redding to the west to Shingletown to the east, including Millville, Bella Vista, Oak Run, Whitmore, Round Mountain, Montgomery Creek, and Big Bend.
 The school opened in 1991 in a temporary location in Redding and moved in 1999 to a newly built campus in Palo Cedro.

 Academics

 Foothill offers honors or AP courses in English, earth and space science, math, and geography.
-The API score for the 2008–2009 school year was 820.

 The school's band director, Mitch Bahr, was named a California State Teacher of the Year in 2016.